drbean/edit/jeffreykuo/Nanofluid_based_CPVT_44_January_23_send.md

 are presented in Fig. 5 below.
 The nanofluid highly absorbed the short- and long-wavelength radiation.
 Photons at these wavelength ranges are outside the usable PV electrical energy conversion band.
-The high concentration of nanofluid spectral filtering resulted in high absorbance, and the low concentration resulted in high transmittance of the spectra.
+The high concentration of nanofluid spectral filtering results in high absorbance, and the low concentration results in high transmittance of the spectra.
 Therefore, at some point between these two extremes, there lies an optimum concentration of nanofluid for the intended requirement that maximal thermal and electrical energy be generated.
 The results obtained show that the 50 ppm nanofluid solution transmits the spectra that best allow photons to excite electrons